VERSION 3.0 July 2022

 5.1 Purpose of the processing

 We process the personal data provided to us in order to take pre-contractual measures for the possible conclusion of an employment contract with you.
 If your application is unsuccessful or you withdraw your application, the data will be deleted within 30 days.
-If your application is successful, the data will be retained until the purpose is fulfilled, usually for the duration of the contractual relationship, plus a period if required by applicable law.
+If your application is successful, the data will be retained until the purpose is fulfilled, usually for the duration of the contractual relationship, plus a period as required by applicable law.

 5.2 Legal basis

-B. Data we processed by us
+B. Data processed by us

 1. Server log files